jacksund/simmate/docs/contributing/creating_and_submitting_changes.md

-# Creating and submitting changes
+# Changes Submission Guide

-1. Make sure you have contacted our team on the changes you wish to make.
-This lets everyone know what is being working on and allows other contributors to give feedback/advice.
-You can request features, report bugs, etc. in our [Issues page](https://github.com/jacksund/simmate/issues).
-General ideas and questions are better suited for our [Discussions page](https://github.com/jacksund/simmate/discussions).
+1. Prior to making any changes, please engage with our team to discuss your proposed alterations.
+This ensures everyone is informed about ongoing work and allows for constructive feedback.
+You can submit feature requests, bug reports, and other issues on our [Issues page](https://github.com/jacksund/simmate/issues).
+For general ideas and queries, please use our [Discussions page](https://github.com/jacksund/simmate/discussions).

-2. [Make sure your fork is up to date](https://support.gitkraken.com/working-with-repositories/pushing-and-pulling/) with our main code at `jacksund/simmate`.
-This is only important if it's been more than a couple days since your last update.
-So if you just completed the previous section, you should be good to go here.
+2. [Ensure your fork is up-to-date](https://support.gitkraken.com/working-with-repositories/pushing-and-pulling/) with our main code at `jacksund/simmate`.
+This is essential if it's been a while since your last update.
+If you've just finished the previous section, you're good to go.

-3. Have the Simmate directory open in Spyder.
-This was done in steo 8 of the previous section.
+3. Access the Simmate directory in Spyder, as detailed in step 8 of the previous section.

-4. In Spyder, open the file you want and make your edits! :fire::fire::rocket:
+4. Open the file you wish to edit in Spyder and make your changes.

-5. Make sure you saved all file changes in Spyder.
+5. Don't forget to save all file changes in Spyder.

-6. Simmate requires code to be nicely formatted and readable.
-To do this, we use the [`black`](https://github.com/psf/black) formatter and [isort](https://pycqa.github.io/isort/docs/configuration/github_action.html) for organzing imports.
-Make sure you are in the `~/Documents/github/simmate` directory when you run these two commands:
+6. Simmate demands clean, readable code.
+We utilize the [`black`](https://github.com/psf/black) formatter and [isort](https://pycqa.github.io/isort/docs/configuration/github_action.html) for managing imports.
+Execute these commands in the `~/Documents/github/simmate` directory:
 ``` shell
 isort .
 black .
 ```

-7. Simmate has test cases to make sure new changes don't break any of Simmate's existing features.
-These are written using [pytest](https://docs.pytest.org/en/6.2.x/).
-Run these to check your changes.
-Make sure you are in the `~/Documents/github/simmate` directory when you run this command:
+7. Simmate employs [pytest](https://docs.pytest.org/en/6.2.x/) test cases to ensure new changes don't interfere with existing features.
+Run these tests to validate your changes.
+Execute this command in the `~/Documents/github/simmate` directory:
 ``` shell
 # you can optionally run tests in parallel
 # with a command such as "pytest -n 4"
 pytest
 ```

-8. If everything passes, your changes can be accepted into Simmate! :partying_face:
+8. If all tests are successful, your changes are ready for submission to Simmate!

-9. Open GitKraken, and you should then see your changes listed.
-For changes that you are happy with, `stage` and then `commit` them to the `main` branch of your repo (`yourname/simmate`).
-Feel free to [add an emoji](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) to the start of your commit message.
-These icons simply tell us that you read the tutorial (and also emojis are a fun distraction).
+9. Use GitKraken to review your changes.
+If the changes are satisfactory, `stage` and `commit` them to the `main` branch of your repo (`yourname/simmate`).
+You can [add an emoji](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) to your commit message to show you've read the tutorial.

-10. Now [open a pull-request](https://support.gitkraken.com/working-with-repositories/pull-requests/) to merge your changes into our main code (currently at `jacksund/simmate`).
-We will review your changes and merge them if they pass all of our checks.
+10. [Open a pull-request](https://support.gitkraken.com/working-with-repositories/pull-requests/) to merge your changes into our main code (`jacksund/simmate`).
+We'll review your changes and merge them if they meet our standards.

 !!! tip
-    you can optionally format files as you code with Spyder too. `Tools` -> `Preferences` -> `Completion and Linting` -> `Code Style and Formatting` > Under code formatting dropdown, select `black`.
-To format a file you have open in Spyder, use the the `Ctrl+Shift+I` shortcut.
+    You can also format files while coding with Spyder.
+Go to `Tools` -> `Preferences` -> `Completion and Linting` -> `Code Style and Formatting` > select `black` from the code formatting dropdown.
+To format an open file in Spyder, use the `Ctrl+Shift+I` shortcut.

 !!! note
-    Spyder does not yet have a plugin for pytest.
-We are still waiting on this feature to be built alongside their [Unittest plugin](https://www.spyder-ide.org/blog/introducing-unittest-plugin/).
+    Currently, Spyder does not have a plugin for pytest.
+We're eagerly awaiting the development of this feature along with their [Unittest plugin](https://www.spyder-ide.org/blog/introducing-unittest-plugin/).